Gabbi Tuft: Teaming with Curt Hawkins (2011–2012)

 Hawkins and Reks would then settle into the role of NXT's troublemakers, tormenting NXT host Matt Striker on his lackluster career and how they should be main-eventing NXT, even once going to the extent of assaulting him after a match.
 They forced Striker to appoint William Regal as NXT's prime authority figure on the February 29 episode of NXT.
 Regal would employ harsh measures to keep Hawkins and Reks in line, including threatening suspensions for bad behaviour and condemning them to janitorial duty, this caused them much frustration.
 On the March 21 episode of NXT Redemption, Striker was knocked out with chloroform by Johnny Curtis and Maxine, and then Striker was kidnapped (kayfabe) by unknown persons, later revealed to be Hawkins and Reks, who intended to blackmail Maxine into using her charms to get Regal to leave them alone.
 Unfortunately for Hawkins and Reks, Striker was rescued by Derrick Bateman and Kaitlyn.
 On the April 18 episode of NXT, the freed Striker confronted Hawkins and Reks about the kidnapping, and Hawkins admitted the crime.
 As punishment, Regal put Hawkins and Reks in a match against each other with Striker as referee and the loser of the match would be fired.
 Even though Reks won to supposedly save her job at the expense of Hawkins', Regal decided to fire Reks as well, sending the two troublemakers away from NXT.

 However, Regal could not keep the duo away from NXT for long, as they managed to convince villainous higher authority figure John Laurinaitis to rehire them as NXT's security team on the May 9 episode of NXT.
 Hawkins and Reks would then continue to play the role of Laurinaitis' lackeys, confiscating anti-Laurinaitis signs at Over the Limit and attacking John Cena on the May 21 episode of Raw.
 Hawkins and Reks' association with Laurinaitis ended after Laurinaitis lost his job at No Way Out.
-On the final episode of the fifth season of NXT on June 13, Hawkins and Reks defeated Percy Watson and Derrick Bateman.
+On the final episode of the fifth season of NXT on June 13, Hawkins and Reks defeated Bateman and Percy Watson.

 Hawkins and Reks would then engage in a one-sided feud with Ryback in July 2012.
 After both Hawkins and Reks lost singles matches to Ryback on SmackDown, Ryback defeated both of them in a handicap match at Money in the Bank.
 At Raw 1000, Hawkins and Reks, along with Jinder Mahal, Drew McIntyre, Hunico, and Camacho, attempted to ambush Kane to make a statement, but a returning The Undertaker interrupted the attack and the Brothers of Destruction disposed of Hawkins and Reks.
 The duo would once again lose to Ryback on the August 6 episode of Raw.